dykyivladk1/PR/README.md

 ## Conclusion

-The experiments clearly show that **data augmentation has a strong and method-dependent impact** on Sound Event Detection performance.
+The results show that data augmentation strongly affects Sound Event Detection performance, depending on the method used.
+The baseline model provides a solid reference with stable results.

-- **Baseline (no augmentation)** provides a solid and reliable reference, with balanced PSDS and F1 scores across both scenarios.
-- **Time Stretch augmentation**, when applied naively, can severely degrade performance, highlighting the sensitivity of SED models to temporal distortions.
-After correction, its performance recovers and slightly surpasses the baseline, but the gains remain modest.
-- **Spectral augmentation** demonstrates better robustness than time stretch.
-Once corrected, it consistently improves over the baseline in both PSDS scenarios and F1 metrics, indicating improved frequency-domain generalization.
-- **Filter augmentation** achieves the **best overall performance** across all reported metrics.
-It delivers the highest PSDS-scenario1, PSDS-scenario2, and F1 scores, confirming that modeling acoustic environment variations is particularly beneficial for this task.
-- **Mixup augmentation**, while generally effective in many audio tasks, does not provide competitive improvements here and remains below the strongest single-augmentation methods.

-Overall, **FilterAugment emerges as the most effective augmentation strategy** for this setup, followed by corrected spectral augmentation.
-Temporal augmentations should be applied cautiously, as inappropriate configurations can harm event localization perform
+Time stretch augmentation is sensitive to configuration and can harm performance if applied incorrectly, leading only to small improvements after correction.
+Spectral augmentation is more robust and consistently improves results over the baseline.

+Overall, FilterAugment performs best, achieving the highest PSDS and F1 scores by effectively modeling acoustic environment variations.
+Mixup augmentation does not provide noticeable benefits in this setup.

+These findings suggest that frequency-based augmentations, especially FilterAugment, are most suitable for this task, while temporal augmentations should be applied carefully.